nunixnunix04/league-dominance/README.md

 # League Dominance
 A python tool for analyzing a team's variable long term performance in the top 6 leagues since their inception.
-The tool takes James Curley's league match data (see below) and creates an average points per game over a length of matches specified by the user.
-The tool works for any team that has played in the tope league of any of the following countries from the corresponding years:
+The tool takes James Curley's league match data (see below) and creates graph of the average points per game over a length of matches specified by the user.
+The tool works for any team that has played in the top league of any of the following countries from their corresponding years:
 * England 1888-2019
 * Spain 1928-2016
 * Italy 1934 - 2018